Lemonbrush/My-iOS-Dev-Learning-Tracker/Resources/Note_attachments/Practical_knowledge/Practice_Projects.md

 ![Image](https://github.com/Lemonbrush/My-iOS-Dev-Learning-Tracker/blob/main/Resources/Images/My_projects/TextFields.png)

 3 UITextFields with different preferences.
 The result of [this](https://classroom.udacity.com/courses/ud788/lessons/3521379526/concepts/35201389120923) course.
-`Practiced:` UITextField, UISwitch, Delegate design pattern
+`Practiced:` Swift, UITextField, UISwitch, Delegate design pattern
 - TextField that can hold only 5 digits
 - TextField that formats data
 - TextField that changes its text color via typing and it also has to be enabled by the switch